faisikhan/Kubernetes-By-DevOpsMolvi/How to Create Kubernetes Cluster.md

 In this Kubernetes Cluster, we'll have:

 1. One Master Node/Control Plane [8GB RAM, 2 CPUs]
-2. Two Worker Nodes [4GB RAM, 1 CPU each]
+2. One Worker Node [4GB RAM, 1 CPU each]

-It is upto you, if you want to have one master and one worker nodes.
+It is upto you, if you want to have one master and more worker nodes.

-In the beginning, I'll have one master & one worker nodes and I'll join the 2nd worker node later so we can learn, how we can join additional worker nodes.
+In the beginning, I'll have one master & one worker node and we'll learn how we can join the worker node with the master node.

 ### Step No.1 VPC on AWS